Gatling gun: Early ammunition systems

+Feed systems and sustained fire

 Despite self-contained brass cartridges replacing the paper cartridge in the 1860s, it was only in the Model 1881 that Gatling switched to the 'Bruce'-style feed system (U.S. Patents 247,158 and 343,532) which accepted two rows of .45-70 cartridges.
 While one row was being fed into the gun, the other could be reloaded, thus allowing sustained fire.
 The final gun required four operators.
 By 1886, the gun was capable of firing more than 400 rounds per minute.

+Broadwell drum feed

 The smallest-caliber gun also had a Broadwell drum feed in place of the curved box of the other guns.
 The drum, named after L. W. Broadwell, an agent for Gatling's company, comprised twenty stacks of rounds arranged around a central axis, like the spokes of a wheel, each holding twenty cartridges with the bullet noses oriented toward the central axis.
 This invention was patented in U. S. 110,338.
 As each stack emptied, the drum was manually rotated to bring a new stack into use until all 400 rounds had been fired.
 A more common variant had 240 rounds in twenty stands of fifteen.

+Smokeless powder models

 By 1893, the Gatling was adapted to take the new .30 Army smokeless cartridge.
 The new M1893 guns featured six barrels, later increased to ten barrels, and were capable of a maximum (initial) rate of fire of 800–900 rounds per minute, though 600 rpm was recommended for continuous fire.
 Dr. Gatling later used examples of the M1893 powered by electric motor and belt to drive the crank.
 Tests demonstrated the electric Gatling could fire bursts of up to 1,500 rpm.

+Late models and military service

 The M1893, with minor revisions, became the M1895, and 94 guns were produced for the U.S. Army by Colt.
 Four M1895 Gatlings under Lieutenant John H. Parker saw considerable combat during the Santiago campaign in Cuba in 1898.
 The M1895 was designed to accept only the Bruce feeder.
 All previous models were unpainted, but the M1895 was painted olive drab green, with some parts left blued.

 Model 1900 was very similar to Model 1895 but with only a few components finished in O.D. green.
 The U.S. Army purchased several M1900s.
 All Gatling Models 1895-1903 could be mounted on an armored field carriage.
-In 1903, the Army converted its M1900 guns into .30 Army to fit the new .30-03 cartridge (standardized for the M1903 Springfield rifle) as the M1903.
+In 1903, the Army converted its M1900 guns from .30 Army to fit the new .30-03 cartridge (standardized for the M1903 Springfield rifle) as the M1903.
 The later M1903-'06 was an M1903 converted to .30-06.
 This conversion was principally carried out at the Army's Springfield Armory arsenal repair shops.
 All models of Gatling guns were declared obsolete by the U.S. military in 1911, after 45 years of service.